ChristopherBull/christopherbull.github.io/research/index.md

 This PhD also gave me experience of teaching and implementing a studio-based Software Engineering course \[[15][bull2016studios],[16][Lee2015],[20][Bull2014],[21][Whittle2014]\].

+---

 ## References

-A complete list of publications can be found on my [institution profile page](https://www.lancaster.ac.uk/people-profiles/christopher-bull), or through one of my [Researcher IDs](#researcher-ids).
+A complete list of publications can be found on my [institution profile page](https://www.lancaster.ac.uk/people-profiles/christopher-bull), or through one of my researcher IDs ([Google Scholar](https://scholar.google.co.uk/citations?user=2c1JyAkAAAAJ&hl=en), [ORCID](https://orcid.org/0000-0002-9811-4190)).

 <!-- Reference IDs, links, and link title -->
 [Hutchinson2020]: https://doi.org/10.1109/REWBAH51211.2020.00012 "GP Benchmark: Engineering a Crowd-Sourcing Platform for Real-Time Understanding of Personality and Cognitive Biases in Clinical Error"